cbhua/matplotlib-prefab/README.md

 Of course we want to have **pretty figures** in our publications.
 I always try to find beautiful matplotlib templates everywhere to refer.
 After a long time I gradually find my plotting style, so I clean up my matplotlib plotting files to create this repository contains several prefabs.
 Hope they can give you ideas or tricks to make a beautiful matplotlib figure.
 For visualizaiton examples, please refer to the [example section](#visualization-example).

 Btw this repository is not a python package so it doesn't have APIs.
 To use this repository you may have to copy from source code.
 We do have plan to make it to be a light python package in the future updating but we know that would be a big project and there are already many similar packages ([seaborn](https://github.com/mwaskom/seaborn), [proplot](https://github.com/proplot-dev/proplot), etc.).
-If you are interested at contributing to this repository, please refer to the [contribution section](#contribution).
+If you are interested at contributing to this repository, welcome to [contact](#contact) us!

 ### ⚙️ Environment

 ```
 Python Version: 3.6 (tested), 3.9 (tested)
 Python Package: matplotlib (support Latex text), numpy, torch
+Other: to use the Latex illustration style, the Latex is required to be installed
 ```

 ### 🔧 Structure

 ```
 .